Corona040/highlight-norminette.nvim/README.md

 # norminette_linter
-A neovim linter to display norminette (42School norme) errors
+A neovim highlighter to display norminette (42School norme linter) errors.
+Requires norminette to be installed.